 Recent technological advancements and growing demand are driving the development of Wireless Sensor Networks towards supporting shared sensing infrastructures.
 For example, in applications such as those found in Smart Cities, multiple tenants are required to operate over the sensing infrastructure, sharing resources while achieving their individual goals.
 However, this paradigm shift raises important issues, such as ensuring the requirements of applications are met while sharing network resources, and preventing the depletion of resources leading to the rapid decrease of the network lifetime or utility.
-The goal of our research is to define a systematic approach to ensuring that requirements of resource-competing applications are satisfied by a target sensor network both prior to their deployment and at runtime.
+The goal of our research is to define a systematic approach to ensuring that requirements of resource-competing applications are satisfied by a target sensor network both before their deployment and at runtime.
+Refer to for more details.
 This is joint work with Prof McCann at Imperial College and her group.

 I am interested in investigating how predictive event-based modelling can inform operational decision making in complex systems with component failures.
 By relating the status of components to service availability, and using stochastic temporal logic reasoning, it is possible to quantify the risk of service failure now, and in the future, after a given elapsed time.
 Decisions can then be taken according to those risks.
 The chosen model can be calibrated according to inferences over historical field data, thus the results of the reasoning can inform decision making in the actual deployed system.
-An example of this approach is described in [2, 7].
+An example of this approach is described in [21, 28].
 This research is in collaboration with the System Control Design Group at NATS, the main air navigation service provider in the UK.